aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - A **validator** is an entity of the Aptos ecosystem that validates on the Aptos blockchain.
 It receives requests from clients and runs consensus, execution, and storage.
 - A validator maintains the history of all the transactions on the blockchain.
 - Internally, a validator needs to keep the current state, to execute transactions, and to calculate the next state.
+- Aptos validators are in charge of verifying transactions.

+### Validator nodes

+- Validator nodes are unique class of fullnodes that take part in consensus, specifically a Byzantine Fault Tolerance (BFT) consensus protocol in the Aptos.
+Validator selects the right transaction to be added to the Aptos blockchain as well as the order in which they are added.

 ### Version